Why?

 I use The second template when I need to leverage my computer's GPU to train different ML models for some projects.

-(note: depending on your Docker installation you may need to use sudo
+(note: depending on your Docker installation you may need to use sudo to run the docker commands)

 Dockerfile: